South Lynnwood Park Renovation & Renewal

 Her design titled, Grateful Steward, takes inspiration from First Nations cultures.
 The First Nations see themselves as stewards of the land, not owners of it.
 As our modern society grapples with the effects of climate change and globalization, we can take guidance from the wisdom of the indigenous cultures whose territory we share.
 This mural will remind us that caring for the earth is a privilege and honor.
 A concept of the mural design will feature animals and plants that were part of the daily lives of the First Nations people.
 The illustration shown is a detail of the design that will evolve to include more animal and insect friends.

-Portions of this project are made possible through the contributions of The Trust for Public Land and Kaiser Permanente, a Washington State Recreation & Conservation Office grant, and a Land and Water Conservation Fund grant.
+Portions of this project are made possible through the contributions of The Trust for Public Land and Kaiser Permanente, a Washington State Recreation & Conservation Office grant, a Land and Water Conservation Fund grant and the Edmonds Arts Festival Foundation.

 Public Notice and Involvement Opportunities